-She lifted a hand to shield her eyes from the pelting spray, and squinted.
+She lifted a hand to shield her eyes from the pelting spray and squinted.
 Her pulse began pounding.
 There was something familiar about it.
 The colors, the movement.
 She had to know what it was.
 She looked over at the steep incline that led to the beach.
 It would be suicide to try to climb those rocks in this weather only for a piece of rubble.
 No, not rubble, she decided.
 A piece of material.
 Not hesitating another minute, she quickly turned and ran toward the trail.
 When she reached the bottom she left the well-worn path and took a sharp turn toward the rocks that resembled bones.
-With some hesitancy she discarded her shoes and entered the human jungle.
-The bones surrounded her ... large and hideous.
-She felt like she had stepped into a science fiction film and was walking through the remains of some fabled giant that had been dead for centuries.
-She saw a large, horrifying skull half buried in the sand, eye holes, grinning teeth, a line of vertebrae, then the joint of what looked like an elbow that seemed to attach itself to the tall, long-standing raw-boned rocks that resembled the ulna.
+She quickly discarded her shoes and stopped only a moment to look at the chilling site.
+As she entered, the bones surrounded her-large and hideous.

+She felt like she had stepped into a science fiction film and walked through the remains of some fabled giant that had been dead for centuries.
+She saw a large, horrifying skull half buried in the sand, eye holes, grinning teeth, a line of vertebrae, then the joint of what looked like an elbow that seemed to attach itself to the tall rocks that resembled the ulna.
 Extended from it were five bony fingers that splayed out along the ridge as if it were trying to climb up.
 The scene was morbid, sending chills spiraling through her.
-Suddenly she stopped when she saw what looked like a line of bones extending from the sand.
+Suddenly she stopped when she saw where she was.

 My God, she thought.
-It looked like a rib cage that housed a slow-crawling creature.
+Ribs stood like trees around her, casting cloudy day shadows.
+It was a human jungle that housed a slow-crawling creature.
+It was too much!
+She wanted to scream and run away, but amazingly she stood her ground.
 The sight was horrifying.
 Macabre.
-She felt death in the air as she stepped in and crept through it, her hands holding fast to the rib bones when the waves threatened to wash her out to sea.
-All at once the rocks became crowded together and she began climbing.
+She felt death in the air as she crept through it, her hands holding fast to the rib bones when the waves threatened to wash her out to sea.
+Up ahead the rocks crowded together and she began climbing.
 The rocks were craggy and sharp, her feet finding footholds while her toes sunk into the crevices.
-The waves drenched her ... forcefully moving her body as she hung on dangerously, climbing higher and higher.
+The waves drenched her, forcefully moving her body as she hung on dangerously, climbing higher and higher.
 She caught her breath when she looked down and saw her feet bleeding as they struggled to hold their grip against the forceful waves.
 Still she kept climbing, being driven, and feeling a chill when she saw the waves wash her blood out to sea.
 Every giant wave that came crashing in brought her to a standstill.
 They collided against the rocks and were tall and savage, flooding the bones, racing between them, then receding, slapping, spraying, becoming so violent at times that she felt herself almost slipping off into the ocean.
 And then she reached it.